open-contracting/infrastructure/docs/cost/index.md

 * **Social accountability** - raising awareness of key issues arising from the assurance process, and engaging civil society and media to hold decision makers to account.

-The 'Infrastructure Data Standard' is a **framework for disclosure** which has been adapted by a range of CoST national programmes, who have variously prioritised different elements based on their local needs, or who have included additional elements that they wish to monitor: particularly additional kinds of documentation that should be provided for each infrastructure project.
+The 'Infrastructure Data Standard' is a **framework for disclosure** which has been adapted by a range of CoST national programmes, who have variously prioritized different elements based on their local needs, or who have included additional elements that they wish to monitor: particularly additional kinds of documentation that should be provided for each infrastructure project.

 You can read more about the Infrastructure Data Standard in [CoST Guidance Note 6](http://infrastructuretransparency.org/resource/guidance-note-6-designing-a-disclosure-process/).